conery/dexter/docs/dex_init.md

 * the line starts with the word `account`
 * following that write the name of the account (what would go in the `fullname` column of a CSV file)
 * add a semicolon to start a comment
-* add the remaining data in the form of `tag: value` pairs separated by commas
+* add the remaining data, if any, in the form of `tag: value` pairs separated by commas

 This example shows how to define a checking account with an initial balance of $1000, a credit card account, and three expense categories (one with subaccounts):